 Wear flat shoes and the most comfortable clothes you have.
 Mobility is an important aspect of surviving a plane crash.

-Some circumstances can’t be helped and that’s where your preparation can save your life as well as your loved ones.
+Some circumstances can’t be helped but should they occur your preparation can save your life as well as your loved ones.

 Steps to Surviving a Plane Crash